 Burnley South

 The Burnley South industrial precinct is an area of 6 hectares between Madden Grove and the Burnley Tunnel entrance in Burnley.
 This area is currently zoned IN3.
-Given its proximity to both Burnley Station, Swan Street and Citylink, it is the candidate for transition to a higher intensity of use.
+Given its proximity to both Burnley Station, Swan Street and Citylink, it is the potential candidate for transition to a higher intensity of use, in the longer term.
 This precinct would also require the introduction of a more permeable street network.
 Opportunities for value capture arrangements and/or inclusionary housing requirements should also be explored for this precinct.

 Richmond East

 The Richmond East industrial precinct is an area of almost 10 hectares generally between Palmer and Appleton Streets and adjacent to land zoned Residential, Mixed Use and Commercial 1.
 The precinct enjoys access to Bridge Street, Victoria Gardens and the Yarra River.
-Compared to the Burnley South precinct the existing industrial uses are more local population serving in their orientation, providing an important role.
+Compared to the Burnley South precinct the existing industrial uses are more local population serving in their orientation, providing an important role hosting local urban services.
 Lot sizes in these precincts are generally much smaller than those in the Burnley and Abbotsford precincts and would benefit from amalgamation to maximise development potential.

 Figure 42. yarra’s industrial precincts